jsonsystems/public/README.md

 JSONSchema.Net follows the Validation part of the overall specification.
 However, the extent to which this is true changes between specifications as keywords move between Core, Validation, and Hyper-Schema.

-[json-schema.org/specification.html](http://json-schema.org/specification.html) is a good place to learning more.
+[json-schema.org/specification.html](http://json-schema.org/specification.html) is a good place to learn more.

 Versioning of JSON Schema specifications can be confusing. [json-schema.org](http://json-schema.org) maintains a helpful list of [specification-links](http://json-schema.org/specification-links.html).
 In reverse chronological order: